-Top 7 Best Recumbent Bike For Bad Back in 2019
+Top 7 Recumbent Bikes For Bad Back in 2020

 After having gone through the products listed above, you may have noticed that recumbent bikes look different.
 Their seating position and the angle of their pedals looks rather unorthodox.
 Their peculiar design is what makes them so great.